fabricai/ai-inside/README.md

 The API can be accessed at `https://api.fabricai.fi/v3/`

-To get healt of the enpdoint, you can e.g.
+To get health of the endpoint, you can e.g.

 ```sh
 curl -X GET 'https://api.fabricai.fi/v3/health'